timescale/docs/getting-started/create-cagg/create-cagg-basics.md

 ---
-title: Creating continuous aggregates
+title: Create a basic continuous aggregate
 excerpt: Create a continuous aggregate from your data
 keywords: [continuous aggregates, create]
 ---

 # Creating continuous aggregates

 Now that you've been introduced to continuous aggregates, create your own continuous aggregate from your data.

 ## Create an aggregate query to use in your continuous aggregate

 The data used in this tutorial is second-by-second, or tick, data for stock trades.
 A popular aggregate pattern used for analyzing stock data is called a [candlestick][candlestick].
 Generally, candlestick charts use 4 different aggregations over a specific interval of time (for example, 1-minute, 5-minute, or 1-day aggregates):

 *   `high`: highest stock price per interval
 *   `open`: opening stock price per interval
 *   `close`: closing stock price per interval
 *   `low`: lowest stock price per interval

 For this example query, the [`time_bucket()`][time-bucket] interval is 1 day.
 The `high` and `low` values can be found by using the PostgreSQL [`MAX()`][max]